travelnxtComponents/t-hotel-search/spec.md

 - Auto-suggest - Destination text box to show loader while processing and cross icon after selection to clear
 - Button name should change on click of Search to "Searching" or whatever the name set in property

-## Other Information
+## Steps to Start
 - Set Hithub repository at your end for this project, we will merge them later
 - You can use Google/Vaadin's elements (like calender element and textboxes etc.)
-- Some elements like auto-suggest can be used of Tavisca's but all the features and properties mentioned above in scope should be added by Waain
+- You can use some Tavisca's elements like auto-suggest if required from https://github.com/atomelements/t-autosuggest but all the features and properties mentioned in scope should be added.
+(Fork the existing element and create V2)
+- APIs Integration - Use Tavisca's APIs for integration purpose.

 ## Performance standard
 - Any component if opened via web page tester, it should load under 500ms (milli seconds).